 Keep your money earning you interest for longer.

 It doesn’t seem like much but remembers the compounding factor in all of this.
 Each little bit, over time, all adds up.

 Save Time by Setting Up Scheduled Transfers

-Do you have regular expenses which come out of your everyday account?
+Do you have regular expenses that come out of your everyday account?
 Maybe you pay rent weekly, for example?

 Just create a scheduled transfer from your savings account to your checking account a day before your rent or mortgage payment comes out of the checking account.

 The money will always be there when it is needed, and you won’t ever have to think about it, and once again, the time your money spends earning interest will be maximized.